rossnhorgan98/Final-Year-Project/README.txt

 I declare that, except where duly acknowledged, this project is entirely my own work.

+INSTALLATION INSTRUCTION

+In order to run this project locally the following is required:
+Visual Studio 2019 with ASP.NET Core 3.0
+SQL Server Management Studio 2017

+The project will not run without the database set up.
+To install the database on your machine, You must run the "LocationerDatabase" SQL script in the project folder.
+You may need to adjust the file path of Inventory and Inventory_log at the top of the script in order to match the equivalent of the path on your machine, in particular, the "MSSQL14.MSSQLSERVER part of the script.

+Once this database is installed the filepath of the database connection in the project itself needs to be changed in the appsettings.json file.
+In the InventoryDatabase variable, change "DESKTOP2" to whatever the name of the server you installed the Inventory database on is called.
+This can be seen in the left panel of SQL Server Management Studio.

 CODE GENEREATION TOOLS

 Visual Studio generates a template ASP.NET Core project whenever a new project is created.
 This process generated the following: